Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Experimental Results

 \subsubsection{String-to-string comparison}

-Table \ref{table.el_table_string} summarizes all the experiments conducted for intermodal EL using string-to-string comparison.
-Our first approach, based on exact string matching, achieves an F1-score of \numprint{79.0}, highlighting the limitations of exact matching in the presence of naming variations.
+We conducted different experiments using string-to-string comparison.
+A Table with all the results is available in Supplementary Data (C.1).
+Our first approach, based on exact string matching, achieves an F1-score of \numprint{75.1}, highlighting the limitations of exact matching in the presence of naming variations.
 The other string-matching approaches yield slightly better performance than the initial approach.
-Because tool names are often short, increasing the Levenshtein distance threshold beyond three reduces performance, whereas thresholds of one or two yield the best results, with a maximum F1-score of \numprint{80.3}.
-Prefix- and suffix-based matching strategies were also explored, but their performance remained comparable to the other string-matching approaches, reaching a maximum F1-score of \numprint{80.5}.
+Because tool names are often short, increasing the Levenshtein distance threshold beyond three reduces performance, whereas thresholds of one or two yield the best results, with a maximum F1-score of \numprint{76.8}.
+Prefix- and suffix-based matching strategies were also explored, but their performance remained comparable to the other string-matching approaches, reaching a maximum F1-score of \numprint{78.0}.